 Are the new elites dangerous?
 Mr Bezos, for example, has come out swinging against President Trump’s “demonizing” of the media.
 Is that liberal principle or is that just a media oligarch defending his turf?
 Are professors Berman and Mounk independent academics defending liberal democratic values or are they part of an academic oligarchy that wants to homogenize thought in America so that everyone comes out of colleges and universities mouthing the same, stale, progressive pabulum as Justin Trudeau does?
 Are the new elites entrenching their privilege (wealth and social position) just as the old ones did with land and money?

-Karl Popper, for example, held that e.g. the Platonic ideal of the “philosopher king,” which fascinated Canadians in and after the 1970s, justified the totalitarian regimes of the 20th century.
+Karl Popper, for example, held that e.g. the Platonic ideal of the “philosopher-king,” which fascinated Canadians in and after the 1970s, justified the totalitarian regimes of the 20th century.
 Is that what the new elites want?
 Do they see themselves and their students and other acolytes as being the only ones fit to govern?
 Are they so ashamed of what the Lumpenproletariat did in electing Donald Trump that they will want to disenfranchise many, even most people so that only those with the elites’ stamps of approval can vote?
 No, they don’t want to go (quite) that far but, I suspect, many in the new “information elite” believe that they should be able to guide us in how to govern ourselves and they also believe that their, liberal to be sure, notions are so important that, in fact, the right of the individual to elect the leaders (s)he wants must be subordinated to them.
 That is the sort of “undemocratic liberalism” that many fear and have feared for generations: a society in which only one big idea prevails.
-It is, indeed, more dangerous that simple illiberal democracy which might, as Professor Berman suggests, morph into real liberal democracy or, at worst, just stay in a sort of barely acceptable political purgatory.
+It is, indeed, more dangerous than simple illiberal democracy which might, as Professor Berman suggests, morph into a real liberal democracy or, at worst, just stay in a sort of barely acceptable political purgatory.

 I’m sorry to keep banging on and on and on about this but I think that modern liberalism, which has its roots in Victorian England and globalized capitalism, which is, in my opinion, a the modern face of “utilitarianism,” which is rooted in the same time and place (Victorian Britain) and, indeed, in the same people ~ John Stuart Mill ~ make the best sort of democratic societies for the Euro-American West, accepting, as I do, that there are other good models of democracy which might work better for others.